tillbaum/pytiba/README.md

 ## Features
 ### Hide/Unhide HelpConstruction objects:
 Hides/ unhides Help Construction Objects (Hilfskonstruktionen) i.e: Detail- and Modellines, TextNotes, Dimensions.
-This tool imitates a very useful function available in the Nemetschek Allplan Cad System.
 All Detail- and Modellines, Textnotes and Dimension types which contain the letters "HK" in their typename can be hiden and unhiden.
 Useful if you need to draw lines/textnotes/dimensions that should not appear on your sheets you want to print.